Three Customer Frustrations About Your Retail Store

 • You lose all the sales you don't make.
 Staff for the rush, not the day.

-• This just reinforces the idea that some stores' commission programs make their employees deceptive, and make customers skeptical of yours.
+• This reinforces the idea that some stores' commission programs make their employees deceptive and make customers skeptical of yours.

-This story reminds me of the old American Express Card holiday radio ads where they couldn't get waited on until the wife told her husband to pull out his American Express card.
-Which of course did the trick.
+This story reminds me of the old American Express Card holiday radio ads, where the characters couldn't wait to be waited on until the wife told her husband to pull out his American Express card, which did the trick.
 But it shouldn't take that level of frustration to have someone wait on you.

-Think of the MILLIONS of dollars brands pay every day, every hour to get that customer at the moment in the store to buy their product.
+Think of the MILLIONS of dollars brands pay every day, every hour, to get that customer at that moment in the store to buy their product.
 And then they are met with frustration!
-No wonder so many customers say they'd just as soon stay at home and shop online.
+No wonder many customers say they'd just as soon stay home and shop online.

 No one wants to feel worse from their experience in a brick-and-mortar retail store.

-Look, customers are out there right now looking for your products and services.
+Look, customers are currently looking for your products and services.
 They aren't all chronically unemployed.
 They haven't all snapped their wallets shut.
 They may go out for the bargain but are ready to buy.
-And while Apple has products good enough to sell themselves - most of the rest of us don't.
-That's why even the basics of merchandising and sales training are still so valuable to move conversions.
+While Apple has good enough products to sell themselves, many don't.
+That's why even the basics of merchandising and sales training are still valuable to move conversions.

 Are you ready to meet customers who want to buy with barriers, frustration, or survivor's guilt from your employees?
 Or are you looking right now at how to calm frustrations and romance the sale?